 Salary increases are made on the basis of individual merit.
-Each chair annually submits a written report and evaluation concerning each member of his/her department, and this is used as a basis of discussion with the Dean and the President with regard to salary adjustments, reappointments, and promotions.
+Each chair annually submits a written report and evaluation concerning each member of the chair's department, and this is used as a basis of discussion with the Dean and the President with regard to salary adjustments, reappointments, and promotions.